-Theorem 3.
+Theorem 5.
 On Fully Homogeneous platforms, the solution to the bi-criteria problem can be found in polynomial time using Algorithm 1 or Algorithm 2.

-Informally, the algorithm finds the maximum number of processors that can be used in the replication set, and the whole interval is mapped on this set of processors.
+Informally, the algorithms find the maximum number of processors k that can be used in the replication set, and the whole interval is mapped on a set of k identical processors.
 With different failure probabilities, the more reliable processors are used.